hyphanet/plugin-Freetalk/README.md

 because:
 - You'll receive extended and accelerated review:
   xor wrote most of Freetalk's code and is actively working on it.
-  After his review xor will submit your code to the official Freenet developers for inclusion in the main repository.
+- After his review xor will submit your code to the official Freenet developers for inclusion in the main repository on Freenet's GitHub.
 - Freenet's repository may lag some months behind the one of xor-freenet and merge conflicts can thus be avoided by using xor's repo.